Thursday, October 31, 2024

 Of particular interest is the fact that a sassafras tree wears three distinctive shapes of leaves: a slender oval, a thumbed 'mitten' shape, a three-lobed leaf.

-Carrying my old Canon camera I strolled along the east boundary fence, snapping photos of smaller sassafras trees, then up the lane to the regal example decked out in its regal autumn glory of red-gold.
+Carrying my old Canon camera I strolled along the east boundary fence, snapping photos of smaller sassafras trees, then up the lane to the regal example decked out in its autumn glory of red-gold.

 Learning the identity of trees, being able to recognize and name them, is likely a bit of knowledge to be stored away as only of use or interest to myself.